 And He said to me, “Son of man, this is the place of My throne and the place of the soles of My feet, where I will dwell among the sons of Israel forever.
 And the house of Israel will not again defile My holy name . . .”
 (NASB) Ezekiel 43:7

 Israel was destroyed in A.D.
 70 by the Romans.
 That nation did not last forever.
-Only recently did they return to the land of Palestine in 1948, and still there is no temple.
+Only recently did they return to the land that God had given Israel in 1948, and still there is no temple.
 Ezekiel described a future temple – a literal temple that is still to come.
 We must remember that all of the prophecies in Ezekiel have been literally fulfilled today except for Ezekiel 36-48.

 The Millennial Temple